aws/aws-panorama-cli/README.md

 You will need Docker and AWS CLI installed on your machine.
 Docker is required for building a package and AWS CLI is needed for downloading a model from S3 and packaging the application to Panorama Cloud.

 After downloading both of these, since panorama service is not public yet, we have to setup the CLI for that as well.
-Follow the steps below for that.
+Follow the steps below for that to setup the CLI with Gamma as endpoint.

 1. Download the model/normal.json file from artifacts under OmniCloudServiceLambdaModel as OmniCloudServiceLambda.api.json file.